-Police in North Carolina have released video footage of the fatal shooting of Keith Scott, the 43-year-old father of seven whose killing sparked days of protests in the North Carolina city and reignited rage over the use of lethal force against black men.
+US police have released video footage recorded by officers involved in the fatal shooting of Keith Scott, the 43-year-old father of seven whose killing sparked days of protests in the city of Charlotte and reignited rage over the use of lethal force against black men.

 "The footage itself will not create in anyone's mind absolute certainty as to what this case represents and what the outcome should be," said Putney, who described the videos as supporting other evidence, rather than being standalone proof.

 After watching the released footage, Joe Cox, a military veteran in Charlotte, described the police's behaviour as "really aggressive".

 "His wife was talking to him, trying to calm him down and trying to calm down the police at the same time ...
 It seems the police just escalated the situation," he told Al Jazeera.

 He said the video had not convinced him to believe the police account of events.